 An employee who is receiving payments under the JobKeeper scheme or who loses their job because of coronavirus might still be able to claim Parental Leave Pay.
 Learn more about Parental Leave Pay, what qualifies as work and how to apply on the Services Australia website – Parental Leave Pay .

-Find out what happens if employment ends during the outbreak of coronavirus, including what employers need to do, and what employees are entitled to.
+Find out about employment ending during coronavirus, including what employers need to do and what employees are entitled to.

 On this page:

 There are a number of things employers need to be aware of before ending an employee’s employment.

 Under the Fair Work Act, an employee is protected from being dismissed because of a temporary absence due to illness or injury.
 The Fair Work Act also includes protections against being dismissed because of:

 - a reason that is harsh, unjust or unreasonable, or in a way that is harsh, unjust or unreasonable

 These protections continue to apply to employees whose employment is impacted by coronavirus.
 For example, employees have protections at work if they need to quarantine or self-isolate under a workplace health and safety law.

 If an employee loses their job because of the impacts of coronavirus, their entitlements will depend on how and why their employment ends.
 For example, if employment ends because the business closes down permanently, or because the role is no longer required, the employee may be entitled to redundancy pay.